wavemotion-dave/StellaDS/README.md

 Installation:
 -----------------------
 Copy StellaDS.nds to your flash cart or SD card of choice.
-Most launchers will auto patch the game to run so you should be good to go... press on the CART slot too pick and load a game (.bin or .a26).
+Most launchers will auto patch the game to run so you should be good to go... press on the CART slot to pick and load a game (.bin or .a26).
 For some older launchers or flash-carts you might need to DLDI patch the StellaDS.nds for your system (but it's unlikely as most launchers will auto-patch when you run the emulator).

 Game Autodetection:
 -----------------------